bolivars/furnace-energy-optimization/README.md

 ## Repository Structure
 The structure of this repository is as follows:

-* `data`: this folder comprises all the data utilized in this project, encompassing both the raw and preprocessed versions of the data.
+* `data`: this folder includes all the data utilized in this project, encompassing both the raw and preprocessed versions of the data.

-* `code`: this folder include all the scripts developed for this project.
+* `code`: this folder includes all the scripts developed for this project.
 It specifically consists of the following subdirectories:

     - `1-preprocessing`: this directory contains the scripts used for data preprocessing.